An image of a black cord plugged into an electrical socket, and the cord is on fire.

 The Top Five Causes of Electrical Fires and How to Prevent Them

-Many people think an electrical fire will never happen to them, but the truth is it can happen to anyone.
-Learn more about some of the common causes of electrical fires and how to prevent them in your home today.
+Many people think an electrical fire will never happen to them, but the truth is it can happen to anyone at any time if you are not engaging in safe electrical practices.
+Learn more about some common causes of electrical fires and how to prevent them in your home today.

 Cause Number One: Overloading a Circuit